kaylamuraoka/Coding_Interview_Practice_Assessment/README.md

 ## Description

 It’s likely that you’ll be asked to complete a coding assessment, perhaps as part of an interview process.
 This is a simulation of a typical coding assessment.
 This assessment is a combination of multiple-choice questions and interactive coding challenges.

-### User Story

-AS A coding boot camp student
+As A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+I wanted to take a timed quiz on JavaScript, HTML, CSS, and Bootstrap fundamentals that stores high scores so that I may gauge my progress compared to my peers.
+This exercise has taught me how to apply my Jasvascript abilities to deal with events, manipulate and traverse the DOM, handle user input, and give feedback to the user.

-### Acceptance Criteria

-GIVEN I am taking a code quiz
-WHEN I click the start button
+### How the quiz works

-THEN a timer starts and I am presented with a question WHEN I answer a question
+1. When a user clicks the start button, a timer starts and the user is presented with a question.
-THEN I am presented with another question
-WHEN I answer a question incorrectly
+2. Once the question is answered, then the user is presented with another question.
-THEN time is subtracted from the clock
+3. When the user answers a question incorrectly, 10 seconds is subtracted from the clock located on the upper right of the webpage.
-WHEN all questions are answered or the timer reaches 0 THEN the game is over
+4. When all 10 questions are answered or the timer reaches 0, the quiz is over
-WHEN the game is over
-THEN I can save my initials and score
+5. When the quiz is over, the user can save their name and score.

 The following animation demonstrates the application functionality:
 ![Quiz Demonstration](QuizDemo.gif)